It only takes one trip to a public beach to realize that “one size fits all” is a fallacy.

 What Growth Stage Your Practice Is In

-If “steady growth” is considered the most common stage, then startups and offices looking to grow aggressively need to up their game to either catch up to or outpace the competition.
+If “steady growth” is considered the most common stage, then startups and offices looking to grow aggressively need to up their dental marketing game to either catch up to or outpace the competition.
 More mature practices that simply want to maintain a level of production or even start scaling back can probably trim their budget a bit, provided they have a healthy patient retention rate and a good amount of new patient referrals.

 |Growth Stage||Increase/Decrease Budget|